 Tie dye is making a come back and I’ve fallen victim to buying just about every comfy tie dye piece out there which is very annoying because everywhere that sells these cute lounge sets are outrageously priced!
 Thanks to TikTok, we found an easy way to make them at home and since a lot of us are stuck inside, might as well get crafty!
 And the good news is that chances are you already have everything at home to make these.
-Just use an old pair of sweats, tee or tank.
+Just use an old pair of sweats, tee or tank and add bleach!

 – garment of your choosing (see below for suggestions)